javatarz/feature-state-based-toggles/readme.md

 1. State Definitions are mandatory and must always be under `me.karun.fsbt.stateDefinition`
 1. The list is order specific.
 Toggles mapped to states lower on the list will work on environments mapped above it.
-1. If the environment value provided to `EnvironmentToggles` during instantiation is not mapped to a state definition, an exception will be thrown (as shown in [EnvironmentTogglesTest](https://github.com/javatarz/feature-state-based-toggles/blob/master/src/test/scala/me/karun/toggles/fsbt/EnvironmentTogglesTest.scala))
+1. If the environment value provided to `FeatureTogglesForEnvironment` during instantiation is not mapped to a state definition, an exception will be thrown (as shown in [FeatureTogglesForEnvironmentTest](https://github.com/javatarz/feature-state-based-toggles/blob/master/src/test/scala/me/karun/toggles/fsbt/FeatureTogglesForEnvironmentTest.scala))
-1. If the feature toggle is mapped to a state that is not defined in the state definition, the `EnvironmentToggles` instantiation will fail (as shown in [EnvironmentTogglesTest](https://github.com/javatarz/feature-state-based-toggles/blob/master/src/test/scala/me/karun/toggles/fsbt/EnvironmentTogglesTest.scala))
+1. If the feature toggle is mapped to a state that is not defined in the state definition, the `FeatureTogglesForEnvironment` instantiation will fail (as shown in [FeatureTogglesForEnvironmentTest](https://github.com/javatarz/feature-state-based-toggles/blob/master/src/test/scala/me/karun/toggles/fsbt/FeatureTogglesForEnvironmentTest.scala))